zetabug/launch-landing-page/README.md

 # launch-landing-page

-Created with CodeSandbox
+Important Instruction:
-Important Instruction: to change the date in the Launch component in the setHours() function, using 24 hrs format.
+To change the date in the Launch component in the setHours() function, using 24 hrs format.

 To activate the dark mode follow these steps:
 1. Go to index.html